 -Northwest Wind: It is a wind similar to the North but even more offshore, which is dangerous if the wind is not very strong or if your level is not very good.
 Usually it brings clouds and with it wind something gusty.

 -SouthEast Wind: The SE wind comes side-onshore, bringing wind and a lot of choppy waves.
 It is like the NE but entering on the other side.
 It is not a usual wind, but some winter gives the conditions to sail with SE.

 ZONES TO NAVIGATE.

 -La Entubadera: Advanced level.
-At the end of Flagbeach Beach, heading south, there is a rock breaking wave, perfect for catching N / NW wind.
+At the end of Flagbeach beach, heading south, there is a wave that breaks on rock, perfect for catching waves with N / NW wind.
 Impossible at low tide.

 Good wave spot with N and NE winds.
 Side-on wind and a little gusty and sometimes an olón forms on the shore where you have to be a little careful.
 It works at high and low tide and the beach is sandy, although there is some loose rock.
 This is fine for beginners.

 It is where there is more wind on the island of Fuerteventura.
 It is a long sandy beach that does not get crowded or 200 kiters because it is so large.
 With offshore wind, the watchtowers and rescue boats guarantee safety and will always rescue you when you are in trouble and you have to bear in mind that you pay for this service, ask when you arrive at René Egli Fuerteventura Windsurf Center.
 They also have a school and rental of kitesurfing and windsurfing equipment.
 The windsurfing and kitesurfing areas are very wide and a small lagoon forms that fills up at high tide to create a perfect area of shallow, flat water ideal for learning to kite or improving your tricks.
 The offshore wind is quite gusty, especially in summer that can reach up to 40 knots.